Enhancement of optical coherence in $^{167}$Er:Y$_2$SiO$_5$ crystal at sub-Kelvin temperatures

-There are three ways to circumvent the detrimental effects of decoherence processes.
-The first one relies on using of so-called ZEFOZ technique, where an optical photon is mapped to the hyperfine transitions, which are insensitive to the magnetic field fluctuations~\cite{McAuslan2012}.
-For the case of low-symmetry YSO crystal, such transitions may occur at zero field~\cite{Longdell2018} or at the specific magnitudes and directions of the applied magnetic field~\cite{Afzelius2018}.
-At such cases, the electronic spin coherence time may reach milliseconds timescale.
-The second way is to freeze electronic spin bath by applying a strong magnetic field of 7~T at a relatively low temperature of 1.5~K and to write coherent optical pulses into a nuclear spin states of $^{167}$Er$^{3+}$ Kramers ion~\cite{Sellars2018}.
-By using this prescription a record-long $T_2\simeq1.3~$s has been recently obtained.
-The third promising way involves the possibility to map optical photons into nuclear spins of a crystal host, such as Y$^{3+}$ in the case of YSO crystal~\cite{Thierry2018}.
+Numerous methods allow to lessen the influence of the decoherence processes.
+One of such methods relies on using the zero first-order Zeeman (ZEFOZ) shift technique, where an optical photon is mapped to a transition which is insensitive to the magnetic field fluctuations~\cite{McAuslan2012}.
+In some substrates, e.g., low-symmetry Y$_2$SiO$_5$ (YSO) crystal, such ZEFOZ transitions may occur at zero magnetic field~\cite{Longdell2018} or at specific magnitudes and directions of the applied magnetic field~\cite{Afzelius2018}.
+Besides, YSO is magnetically quite crystal where rates and amplitudes of fluctuating fields induced by present nuclear spins are weak which makes it easier to achieve higher coherence times.
+As a result, the electronic spin coherence time may reach milliseconds timescale.
+Another way is to freeze electronic spin bath by applying a strong magnetic field of 7~T at a relatively low temperature of 1.5~K and, e.g., to write coherent optical pulses into hyperfine spin states of a Kramers ion.
+By using this prescription a record-long $T_2\simeq1.3~$s has been recently obtained for $^{167}$Er$^{3+}$ ions~\cite{Sellars2018}.
+One more promising way involves the possibility to map optical photons into nuclear spins of a crystal host, such as Y$^{3+}$ in the case of Y$_2$SiO$_5$ (YSO) crystal~\cite{Thierry2018}.